Bengali Hindu wedding: Khoi Porano

-Khoi Porano is an important ritual in a traditional Bengali wedding, symbolizing prosperity and unity.
-After completing Sapta-Padi, the bride’s brother places khoi (puffed rice) in her hands.
+Khoi Porano is an important ritual in a traditional Bengali wedding, symbolising prosperity and unity.
+After completing Saptapadi, the bride's brother places khoi (puffed rice) in her hands.
 The groom, standing behind her, holds her hands as they extend their arms forward and offer the khoi into the sacred fire (Yagna).
 This act signifies their shared commitment to a harmonious married life.
-The burning of khoi represents the couple’s willingness to face life’s challenges together.
-It also highlights the bride’s family’s blessings for her new journey.
+The burning of khoi represents the couple's resolve to face life's challenges together.
+It also highlights the bride's family's blessings for her new journey.